google-deepmind/tapnet/README.md

 In our storage datasets, (x, y) coordinates are typically in normalized raster
-coordinates: i.e., (0, 0) is the upper-left corner of the upper-left pixel, and (1, 1) is the lower-left corner of the lower-right pixel.
-Our code, however, immediately converts these to regular raster coordinates, matching the output of the Kubric reader: (0, 0) is the upper-left corner of the upper-left pixel, while (h, w) is the lower-right corner of the lower-right pixel, where h is the image height in pixels, and w is the respctive width.
+coordinates: i.e., (0, 0) is the upper-left corner of the upper-left pixel, and (1, 1) is the lower-right corner of the lower-right pixel.
+Our code, however, immediately converts these to regular raster coordinates, matching the output of the Kubric reader: (0, 0) is the upper-left corner of the upper-left pixel, while (h, w) is the lower-right corner of the lower-right pixel, where h is the image height in pixels, and w is the respective width.

 When working with 2D coordinates, we typically store them in the order (x, y).
 However, we typically work with 3D coordinates in the order (t, y, x), where